AndrewMonteith/UFL/README.md

   - Reduce complexity of the macro

 * Making hashing easier was nontrival
   - Add @sig paramters in new constructor
   - Bit more metamagic...
   - Makes value types nontrivial
+  - Are indices meant to be accounted for in hash
+    - in UFL at the moment they don't see to be

+* Don't fully understand what I was meant to do for differentiation

+* Creating copy constructors for common subexpression elimination is non-trivial...

 ### POINTS I COULD WRITE ABOUT
+1. Wanting immutability has meant:
-1. Eager Hashing vs Lazy Hashing
+    - Eager Hashing vs Lazy Hashing
+    - Preserving immutability whilst has pros dramtically but adds alot of complexity (hashing and copying) which can be tackled by metaprogramming
+2. Metaprogramming in Julia vs Metaprogrammign in Julia
-2. Traits via having properties on structs
+3. Traits via having properties on structs
-3. Difference in tree traversal speed via various flavours
+4. Difference in tree traversal speed via various flavours
-4. Metaprogramming in Julia vs Metaprogrammign in Julia
+    - Roles in hashing and preserving immutability
 5. Importance of type stability for performance
+6. Building effective type hierachies.
+Use example of ufl_operands on Terminal/Operator vs on all types
+    - Original accessor for each type would be too slow below of abstract -> concrete type resolution
+    - Whereas generalising to behaviour over abstract types instead of binding it to concrete gave the best performance

 Get this code to work: